-A brief history of YHYSA
+A brief history of NEYYSA

-The focus was on building a competitive racing series to encourage participation in the National School’s Sailing Association (NSSA) annual regatta each July.
+The initial focus was on building a competitive racing series to encourage participation in the National School’s Sailing Association (NSSA) annual regatta each July.
 In the late 1990’s the series started to become known as the Yorkshire & Humberside Youth Traveller Series and continued to evolve to meet the needs of the region’s youth sailors, including organising race coaching, boat access and other events.

 The Yorkshire & Humberside Youth Sailing Association (YHYSA) was formed in the late 1990’s to support the series.

 In 2015 the RYA’s Regional Volunteer Team (RVT) accepted a supporting ownership role for the two series and merged them to match the re-organisation of the sailing regions which formed the RYA North East region encompassing the North East and Yorkshire.
-Given the huge area of the region, the two series continue to run semi-separately but with links between the series and encouragement for the youth sailors to travel throughout the region to experience the diverse venues available across the region within the series.
+Given the huge area of the region, the two series continued to run semi-separately but with links between the series and encouragement for the youth sailors to travel throughout the region to experience the diverse venues available across the region within the series.

 The series continued to be run under the YHYSA organising authority but various factors reduced support and although it continued to operate with over 100 sailors participating each year, this was largely at the competitors’ home clubs and the benefits and pleasures of travelling to new venues was not being realised by many young sailors.

-In 2020 a group of parents took on the organisation of the series from the RVT and re-invigorated the series to take advantage of the more regional focus on youth sailing and to provide increased opportunity for an inclusive, supportive and competitive series within the region.
+In 2020 a group of parents took on the organisation of the series from the RVT and re-invigorated the association and series to take advantage of the more regional focus on youth sailing and to provide increased opportunity for an inclusive, supportive and competitive series within the region.

 At the 2021 November AGM the association voted to formally change it's name to North East & Yorkshire Youth Sailing Association (NEYYSA) to better reflect the geographical area it now operates in.
 The new committee is excited to be continuing to define and develop youth & junior sailing in the region.